-This course is designed to provide further instruction and practice in the taking of the iBT (TOEFL) for student whose language proficiency is below a score of 50.
-The student will receive instruction, practice and advice on strategies for a good performance on the iBT.
+This course is designed to provide further instruction and practice in the taking of the iBT (TOEFL) for students whose language proficiency is below a score of 50.
+Students will receive instruction, practice, and advice on strategies for a good performance on the iBT.
 This course aims at helping students to pass iBT with a score of at least 80.
+[S/U grade]